URL path: Index page // Akkermansia muciniphila, Molecular Detection

 Akkermansia muciniphila is a Gram-negative, non-motile, non-spore-forming anaerobic bacterium belonging to the phylum Verrucomicrobia.
 It was first isolated from the feces of a healthy individual in 2004.
 Akkermansia muciniphila relies for its growth in the presence of mucus as a source of carbon, nitrogen, and energy.
 It makes up 1% to 3% of the total gut microbiome and is found in more than 90% of healthy adults but declines in the elderly.

-The ability of Akkermansia muciniphila to degrade and use mucus as a unique source of carbon and nitrogen makes it particularly important for the human gastrointestinal system, giving the opportunity for other bacteria to survive and grow using the metabolites resulting from mucus degradation.
+The ability of Akkermansia muciniphila to degrade and use mucus as a unique source of carbon and nitrogen makes it particularly important for the human gastrointestinal system, allowing other bacteria to survive and grow using the metabolites resulting from mucus degradation.

 It has been found both in experimental animal models and in clinical trials in humans that Akkermansia muciniphila is in reduced concentrations in the intestine in the following pathological conditions: